Home

 3. Unzip the downloaded file into a directory of your choosing.

-4. Copy the ‘setlX.jar’ and ‘setlX.cmd’-files into some folder, which is accessible by all users, who should be able to execute setlX (e.g. ‘C:\Progam Files\setlX\’).
+4. Copy all ‘setlX*.jar’-files and the ‘setlX.cmd’-file into some folder, which is accessible by all users, who should be able to execute setlX (e.g. ‘C:\Program Files\setlX\’).

-5. Open the ‘setlX.cmd’-script in your favorite editor.
+6. Open the copied ‘setlX.cmd’-script in your favorite editor.

-6. Change the contents of the ‘setlXJarLocation’-variable to the full path of the jar-file, including the filename itself, e.g.
+7. Change the contents of the ‘setlXJarDirectory’-variable to the path where you copied the jar-files, e.g.

-8. Add the folder you placed both files into to the search-path (requires Administrator privileges):
+10. Add the folder where you placed the files into to the search-path (requires Administrator privileges):

 1. Press [Win]+[Pause] key combination to open system preferences.